Fantasia International Film Festival: 2009

+2010s

-Fantasia 2010
+2010

 The films for Fantasia 2010 were announced on Tuesday, June 29, 2010.
 Tickets went on sale on July 6, 2010 at 1 pm.
 The Festival started on July 8, 2010 running until July 28, 2010 with 6 indoor screening venues and one outdoor location.
-For 2010 a permanent blog was introduced to communicate with fans year-round.
+For 2010, a permanent blog was introduced to communicate with fans year-round.
+Opening film: The Sorcerer's Apprentice, presented by Jay Baruchel.
+Among Canadian premieres were Scott Pilgrim vs. the World, The Last Exorcism, The Violent Kind, Van Von Hunter, Black Lightning.
+World premieres included I Spit on Your Grave, The Shrine, etc. The lineup included A Serbian Film, Air Doll, Best Worst Movie, The House of the Devil, Smash Cut, and many more.
+The special screening of Combat Shock was attended by Buddy Giovinazzo.
+Pater Sparrow's 1 received the Cheval Noir as best feature film of the year.

-Fantasia 2011
+2011

-Fantasia 2011 opened the 2011 edition of the festival with the Canadian Premiere of Red State.
-The festival also featured the presentation to John Landis of a lifetime Achievement award.
-The Canadian premiere of the director's new film, Burke and Hare also took place.
-Also notable was the world premiere of the Swedish horror film Marianne, which some had hailed as one of the great discoveries in genre cinema of 2011.
-The world premiere of Final Destination 5 was part of Fantasia 15.